Botskiedoodle/Botskiedoodle/README.md

 - 🔭 I’m currently working on a project using VueJS
-- 🌱 I’m currently learning everything!
+- 🌱 I’m currently learning flutter!
 - 👯 I’m looking to collaborate with others on different projects!